Late Summer - The Best Plants to Grow in Your Garden

 - Goldenrod: often unfairly blamed for allergies, goldenrod is a vibrant yellow flower that attracts bees and butterflies.

-By incorporating these popular summer flowers into your garden while considering their specific sunlight and soil requirements, you will create a visually appealing display that captures the essence of the season and prepares your garden for the transition to fall.
+By incorporating these popular summer flowers into your garden while considering their specific sunlight and soil requirements, you will create a visually appealing display that captures the season’s essence and prepares your garden for the transition to fall.